There are different types of interpreting and translation services specific to each client’s needs.

 The legalization of a sworn translation consists in the application of an Apostille by the Public Prosecutor of the Italian Republic (Procura della Repubblica), enabling an Italian document translated into a foreign language to be officially valid in all countries that signed the Hague Convention of the 5th October 1961 (List of countries: https://apostille.in.ua/en/about-the-apostille/list-of-countries).
 The legalization process takes up to three working days, and it is done at the Public Prosecutor’s Office after swearing the translation in Court.
 No further revenue stamps need to be applied other than those needed for the certification of the sworn translation in Court.
 The choice between certification and legalization depends on the intended use of the translation.
 If a foreign document has to be valid in Italy, the certification of the sworn translation is enough.
 If an Italian document translated into a foreign language has to be valid abroad, instead, both the certification and the legalization are necessary.

 Creative translation.
-The translation of creative or literary texts, sometimes defined as “transcreation”, not only provides the meaning of the source text but it also focuses on the value of stylistic features, allowing the reader to fully enjoy the flavour of the text.
+The translation of creative or literary texts, sometimes defined as transcreation, not only provides the meaning of the source text but it also focuses on the value of stylistic features, allowing the reader to fully enjoy the flavour of the text.
+Transcreation is especially recommended for those texts that need to produce an immediate effect on the audience, like presentations and Country Promotion material.